Ancient-Wisdom.Co.Uk

 Homepage.

 The Giza plateau is one of the most enduring prehistoric monuments in the world.
-It is home to three great pyramids (Those of Khufu, Khafre and Menkaure), at least six others and several other prominent structures include the great Sphinx and the Valley temple.
+It is home to the three great pyramids (Those of Khufu, Khafre and Menkaure), and at least six others as well as several other prominent structures including the great Sphinx and the Valley temple.

-How old is Ghiza? - While it may at first sound controversial, recent Carbon-14 dating results indicate a period of construction from between 3,800 and 2,800 BC (2), a time frame which is considerably earlier than is currently claimed by Egyptologists (Official estimates still vary from year to year around the region of 2,600 to 2,400 BC).
+Recent Carbon-14 dating results indicate a period of construction from between 3,800 and 2,800 BC (2), a time-frame which is considerably earlier than is currently claimed by Egyptologists (Official estimates still vary from year to year around the region of 2,650 to 2,450 BC).
 If these dates are confirmed in future sample-testing, Egyptologists will be forced to consider the re-appraisal for the dates ascribed to 'Proto-dynastic', 'Pre-dynastic' and Early Dynasty cultures (As suggested by Manetho, Petrie, Lockyer and others).

 This study does not sufficiently address key anomalies in its findings, however - mainly how and where the Egyptians were able to obtain literally tons of 100-400 year old dead wood.
 Even preserved in a desert climate, finding forests of such magnitude comprised of ancient dead wood would be a phenomenon in and of itself.
 It is believed Egypt's climate would have only been able to support such a forest (though there is no evidence of one having existed at the time being largely grasslands) at the latest only prior to 4,000-6,000 BC.
 For this to be true an entire revision of Egypt's climatic history would be required.
 When considering the data, what is shown is the radio carbon of the pyramids yielded dates ranging from 100-400 years earlier than the "historical record", yet the signs of last casual occupation, ie. cloth, small fires, etc, have given dates much closer to what is expected from egyptologists.
 Instead of requiring a revision of Egypt's climatic history based solely on the fact these dates do not support accepted theory despite supporting climatology data to the contrary, it is equally possible that what the study suggests is true--that the pyramids are indeed older (if only by 100-400 years) than what is currently believed.